-How Branding Unlocks High-Quality Lead Generation
+How Branding Unlocks High-Quality Lead Gen

 Many businesses sacrifice branding efforts because quarterly revenue targets need more attention.
 Typically an ongoing battle between sales and marketing is the root cause and moves between the need for more leads or the demand for higher quality leads.
 Both teams usually point the finger at the other and neither is ever really satisfied with results from the other side.
 Dialing in the right balance of lead volume and lead quality continues to be elusive for Marketing Directors.

-Here’s one way to look at how the importance of branding and how it is the key to unlocking long term company growth.
+Here’s one way to look at how the importance of branding and how it is the key to unlocking long-term company growth.

 Marketing Abyss or Marketing Utopia

 Marketers have two lead-gen extremes – delivering high volume low-quality leads or delivering low volume high-quality leads.
-High volume low-quality leads are easy to get and usually have meager sales conversion rates.
+High-volume low-quality leads are easy to get and usually have meager sales conversion rates.
 Consistently delivering high volume high-quality and high-converting leads to a sales team is a utopian state rarely achieved for long.
 Many companies end up somewhere in the middle.
 Sales and marketing accept living with the average lead volume, average quality, and average lead conversion.

 With lead generation, particularly from digital channels, there are three types of leads: Good, Fast, and Cheap.

 Good leads are low in the funnel, aware of your brand, have a strong need, and are likely to convert with relatively little nurturing.
 The problem is that there aren’t enough of them.

 Fast leads arrive in large numbers in short time frames.
 Some lead sources have large amounts of traffic and can produce lots of potential customers very quickly.
 Other sources have smaller audiences, less-engaged audiences, or audiences that are simply in a different frame of mind, which leads to fewer leads filling your pipeline.

 Cheap leads are those that come in at a low cost per lead.